 Keep images, notes, and AI prompts in the same visual workspace while the board takes shape

-This is the condensed version of the workflow for people who need the checklist first and the nuance second.
+The condensed workflow, for anyone who wants the checklist first and the nuance second.

 The 8-Step Process at a Glance: